Joint State Estimation Under Attack of Discrete Event Systems

-{\red In plain words, Theorem~\ref{the1} implies that the language of the attack structure contains all words on alphabet $E_a$ that can be generated under attack and that are either stealthy or exposing.
-In addition the state $(b_a,\overline{b}_a)$ reached in the attack structure by a stealthy word $w=f_{\infty}(s)$ describes the correct observation $b_a=\mathcal{C}(s)$ that would have been computed by the operator without attack and the corrupted observation $\overline{b}_a=\mathcal{C}(s') = \mathcal{C}(\widehat{P}(w))$ due to the attack.
-An exposing word $w=f_{\infty}(s)$ reaches a state $(b_a,b_\emptyset)$ where $b_a=\mathcal{C}(s)$ is the correct observation that would have been computed by the operator without attack.}
+In plain words, Theorem~\ref{the1} implies that the language of the joint estimator contains all words on alphabet $E_a$ that can be generated under attack and that are either stealthy or exposing.
+In addition the state $(b_a,\overline{b}_a)$ reached in the joint estimator by a stealthy word $w=f_{\infty}(s)$ describes the joint estimation composed by the correct observation $b_a=\mathcal{C}(s)$ that would have been computed by the operator without attack, and the corrupted observation $\overline{b}_a=\mathcal{C}(s') = \mathcal{C}(\widehat{P}(w))$ due to the attack.
+An exposing word $w=f_{\infty}(s)$ reaches a state $(b_a,b_\emptyset)$ where $b_a=\mathcal{C}(s)$ is the correct observation that would have been computed by the operator without attack.